Antipode-SOSP23/antipode-train-ticket/README.md

 Although `maestro` run a single deployment end-to-end, in order to run all the necessary workloads for plots you need to repeat these steps for several different combinations.
 To ease that process we provide `maestrina`, a convenience script that executes all combinations of workloads to plot after.
-In order to change the combinations just edit the code get your own combinations in place.
-There might be instances where `maestrina` is not able to run a specific endpoint, and in those scenarios you might need to rerun ou run `maestro` individually -- which is always the safest method.
+We pre-populate `maestrina` with the combinations and rounds configurations for the SOSP'23 plots There might be instances where `maestrina` is not able to run a specific endpoint, and in those scenarios you might need to rerun ou run `maestro` individually -- which is always the safest method.

 There are other commands available (for details do `-h`), namely: